stereotypicalsam/aladdin-api/README.md

   "playerCount": 84,
   "corpCount": 61,
   "totalWealth": 4821930000.0,
-  "gini": 0.63
+  "gini": 0.63,
+  "gameTurn": 438,
+  "gameYear": 2029,
+  "nextTurnAt": "2026-04-29T06:00:00.000Z",
+  "turnIsProcessing": false
 }
 ```

-Use `fetchedAt` to know how fresh the data is before making further calls.
+Use `fetchedAt` to know how fresh the data is before making further calls. `nextTurnAt` tells you when the game will process the next turn — useful for scheduling refetches.

 ---